-Last week, I left a meeting with my Beam Member Manager and felt that for first time in my life, I'm doing something positive.
+Last week, I left a meeting with my Beam Support Specialist and felt that for first time in my life, I'm doing something positive.
 This is new for me.
 I first used drugs aged 10.
 By my teens, I was locked into a lifestyle of crime, hard drug use and homelessness.
 It's only since going through rehab and getting support that, older and wiser, I know there's so much more life can offer.

 On my 30th birthday, I was sat in a prison cell and it finally dawned on me just how serious my problems were.
 I had no money and two children that weren’t in my life.
 After I left prison, I tried to stay sober but couldn’t manage it.
 The final time I used was horrific.
 I smashed my head open and ended up in hospital.
 The local drug services could see how bad my addiction had become and referred me into a rehab.